Canacompost-Systems-Inc/microcontroller/docs/api.md

 - Relays turn off/on (LOW/HIGH) the device connected to it.
 - Flap Diverter Valves actuate the position of the internal flap to predefined degree.
 - Rotary Valves can be rotated to 1 out of the 6 positions.
+Note that `state=0` for rotary valves represents a fixed starting position and not a "valid"  position.
+Setting `state=0` essentially resets the valve.

 ## Standardization